 Sunday May 6, 2012, Day 9

 The sea was very calm and I slept beautifully.
 After the sun rose it quickly dried the heavy due that had precipitated on the deck.
-I checked once again the bilge.
-I am beginning to think that its not caused by any leakage but from vapor condensation.
-Very little water.
+I checked once again the bilge there was very little water.
+I am beginning to think that its water accumulation was not caused by any leakage but from vapor condensation.
 I took my time preparing for departure.
 I finished reading Days of Déjà vu and continued with Great Expectations.

 We arrived in the marina at 1105.
 I moored without any problem thanks to Michalis, the attendant.